agrc/electrofishing/README.md

 - Save connection as `Electrofishing_LOCAL as WILDADMIN.sde`
 - right click > `import xml yada yada`
 - Reference xml file above
-- Register all feature classes and tables as versioned with the option to move edits
+- Register all feature classes and tables as versioned *without* the option to move edits direct to base

 # Deployment
 1. Publish `maps/MapService.mxd` as `Electrofishing/MapService` (making sure that it is pointed at the correct database)